ionu87/PasswordChecker/README.md

-Checks whwther a password has been hacked or not.
+Checks whether a password has been hacked or not.